 The PIO community needs to become a bigger commercial community.
 If the community is one-third in entrepreneurship, their mere economic strength will help resolve many of their social and cultural needs.
 The PIOs will then be able to provide for better education for their youth by themselves and further provide for institutions for their cultural needs.

 GOPIO has an import role to play in this transition of the PIOs into becoming a bigger commercial community and going international in their economic activities.
 Possibly, this will become an important factor in the next phase of the historical growth of the PIO community.

 There is a need for the PIOs to think and feel more international in their economic activities.
 Their playing field is much larger than their home countries.
 The inter-economic activities now taking place between the PIOs of different countries is almost negligible.

 Much needs to be done to tap this latent economic dynamics.
-The beneficiaries will be the PIO communities and with their collective economic growth, their countries will see increased international trade.
-Growth of cultural exchanges and the like will be much more enhanced under increased smart partnership businesses among the PIOs.
+The beneficiaries will be the PIO communities and with their collective economic growth, their countries will see an increased international trade.
+The growth of cultural exchanges and the like will be much more enhanced under increased smart partnership businesses among the PIOs.

 5. PIOs and India’s New Economy